United States Regiments & Batteries > Pennsylvania > Infantry

 (38th Pennsylvania Infantry Regiment)

-The 9th Pennsylvania Reserves lost 6 officers and 131 enlisted men killed or mortally wounded and 1 officer and 49 enlisted men to disease during the Civil War.
-It is honored by a monument at Gettysburg.
+The 9th Pennsylvania Reserves lost 6 officers and 131 enlisted men killed or mortally wounded during the Civil War.
+One officer and 49 enlisted men died of disease.
+Two officers and 58 were captured or missing.
+The regiment is honored by a monument at Gettysburg.

 1861